kitihounel/tips/linux/shell.md

 echo -en '\n'
 ```

-The `-e` option enbales the of backslash escapes.
+The `-e` option enbales interpretation of backslash escapes.

 By default, `echo` outputs a trailing newline.
 You can disable this behaviour with the `-n` option.